-The Case Knives Trapper Knife is old school and one of the oldest in the Case collection.
-Being 125 years old, Case has made their fair share of knives, but the Trapper has stood the test of time.
-After using this for a while, we understand why.
+The Case Knives Trapper Knife is one of the oldest in the Case collection.
+Being 125 years old, Case has made its fair share of knives, but the Trapper has stood the test of time.
 It’s durable, compact and looks great.
 What more can you ask for in a knife?

 The first thing you notice on the Case Knives Trapper is the incredible craftsmanship.
 You can tell a lot of attention to detail went into making this knife.
 The Trapper knife has 2 full blades, a clip blade and the Spey blade.
 The clip blade’s versatility is great; it can be used around the campsite for anything you’d need.
 The Spey blade has a rounded tip, making it an excellent utility blade.
 The blades are made from domestic steel and are hardened with a special treatment to keep them strong.